Personal Tutor System

 References and referees

 Before citing anyone as a referee you should seek their advice and permission.
 This is both a matter of courtesy and to give your referee the permission to divulge information about you to third-parties seeking a reference.
 Please note that if your Personal Tutor or other nominated referee receives a reference request from, say, a potential employer, the nominated referee will be able to report only if they have previously received your explicit permission to produce a reference for that employer.
-The Department has introduced an online request form for reference letters for final year students.
-This can be accessed through the current student resources section on the Econ Hub.

 In order that references can be as accurate and supportive as possible, please supply your referees with copies of your curriculum vitae (CV), let them know why you are applying, and keep them informed of your triumphs and tragedies.
 If you believe that you have some quality or experience that is especially relevant to a particular application, please make a point of telling your referees.